 - a.
 The Company has reviewed the known trends, demands, developments, commitments, events or uncertainties during the reporting period and is of the opinion that there are no items which will have a material impact on the issuer's liquidity. - b.
-There were no material or significant events during the reporting period that will trigger direct or contingent financial obligations that are material to Shell Pilipinas Corporation except for the cases enumerated under Note 20 - Contingencies. - c.
+There were no material or significant events during the reporting period that will trigger direct or contingent financial obligations that are material to Shell Pilipinas Corporation except for the cases enumerated under Note 20 Contingencies. - c.
 There were no material off-balance sheet transactions, arrangements, obligations and other relationships of the company with unconsolidated entities or other persons created during the reporting period. - d.
 For the year 2025, a budget of ~P2 to 3 billion has been allotted for capital expenditures, subject to additional spend deemed necessary by the Company to accelerate growth and enhance the supply chain.
 Bulk of the capital expenditures will be allocated to build new mobility stations and growth projects, and the improvement of existing supply and distribution facilities. - e.
 Global developments, particularly the volatility in oil prices, will continue to impact fuel oil supply, both internationally and in the domestic market. - f.
-There are no material elements of income or loss that did not arise from the registrant's continuing operations during the period. - g.
-Certain accounts were reclassified to conform with the current year financial statements presentation.
+There are no material elements of income or loss that did not arise from the registrant's continuing operations during the period.